cedarconnor/ComfyUI-OmniX/README.md

 - `metallic`: Metallic map

 **Description:**
-Uses the real OmniX architecture: encodes panorama to latents with Flux VAE, applies task-specific LoRA adapters, and decodes back to images.
+Uses the real OmniX architecture: encodes panorama to latents with Flux VAE, injects task-specific LoRA adapters into Flux transformer, runs denoising with adapter active to extract properties, and decodes back to images.
 This is the main perception node.

 ### OmniXPanoramaValidator